CatherineH/CatherineH.github.io/_posts/2016-08-08-music-i-bought-on-bandcamp-in-august.md

 ==================
 [![IV - BADBADNOTGOOD](https://f4.bcbits.com/img/a2662282282_14.jpg)](https://badbadnotgoodil.bandcamp.com/album/iv)

-Toronto Jazz trio **BadBadNotGood** are now a quartet, having invited saxophonist **Leland Whitty**, previously the secret sauce behind the band's best previous output, *Confessions*, to join as a full member.
+Toronto Jazz trio **BadBadNotGood** are now a quartet, having invited saxophonist **Leland Whitty**, the secret sauce behind the band's best previous output, *Confessions*, to join as a full member.
 I'm not a fan of **Ghostface Killah**'s style of barking unrhythmic style of rapping, so their collaboration album *Sour Soul* was a let down, but their latest album *IV* is a return to their old style, matured.
 It's their best release yet.

 *Chompy's Paradise* is devine.
 The grove is smooth and hypnotic broken up with progressive rhythm changes and a chorus that slowly ascends to heaven.
 Another highlight is *IV*, with fast, dueling bass, piano and saxophone lines that suddently become soft and sweet.